 A return to Menorca was high on our list of places to visit during our bonus summer of sailing in the Balearics.
-It turned out to be worth the return – we spent almost two weeks enjoying the varied coastline with soft sandy beaches and turquoise water providing idyllic anchorages amongst the ragged coastline.
+The return was worthwhile.
+We spent almost two weeks enjoying the varied coastline with soft sandy beaches and turquoise water providing idyllic anchorages amongst the rugged coastline.
 A hiking trail that circles the island provided exercise and the underwater landscape was as beautiful as that above.

 The island had a laid back, chilled air, with pastoral scenes inland and pretty villages dotting the coast.
 We experienced a heatwave whilst we were there, breaking down into a mistral that chased us around to the south of the island.